sumantapakira/lifecyclemanagement/README.md

-Use case: Life Cycle Management System
+Use case: Life Cycle Management System in AEM

 Problem statement:
 1. Marketers or content authors wants to have a solution where they can quickly define the state of an asset or a page.
 A state of an asset or page defines the